 How do you combine different elements in a crystal?
 At TU Wien, a method has now been developed for incorporating previously unattainably high proportions of foreign atoms into crystals.

-When you bake a cake, you can combine the ingredients in almost any proportions, and they will still always be able to mix together.
+When you bake a cake, you can combine the ingredients in almost any proportion, and they will still always be able to mix together.
 This is a little more complicated in materials chemistry.
 Often, the aim is to change the physical properties of a material by adding a certain proportion of an additional element; however, it isn’t always possible to incorporate the desired quantity into the crystal structure of the material.
 At TU Wien, a new method has been developed using which previously unattainable mixtures can be achieved between germanium and desired foreign atoms.
 This results in new materials with significantly altered properties.

 More tin or gallium in the germanium crystal